Administering Chemotherapy at Home

 Medicine Taken by Mouth

 Wash your hands after handling your pills.
 Caretakers should not touch the pills with bare hands and should wear latex gloves.
 If you are taking the medication for more than one day, take it at approximately the same time each day.
-If you do not take all of your pills, return them to the doctor’s office on your next visit.

 Prepare the medication while wearing latex gloves to avoid skin irritation.
 If you are replacing a cassette/cartridge in a pump, discard the old cassette and tubing and alcohol wipes into the plastic container marked “chemotherapy waste.”